List of Muhteşem Yüzyıl episodes: Season 1 (2011)

 Süleyman is informed while hunting that his father, Sultan Selim, has died.
 He rides to Constantinople with his best friend, Pargalı İbrahim, to take the throne.
-Alexandra, a Ruthenian girl, is kidnapped in a Tartar slave raid; her parents and sister are killed.
-Sold to the Topkapı Palace in Istanbul, she is accepted into the Sultan's harem.
+Alexandra, a Ruthenian girl, is sold to the Topkapı Palace in Istanbul, she is accepted into the Sultan's harem.
 Nigar Kalfa, a harem leader, tells Alexandra the benefits of being a favorite of the sultan and bearing a son if she follows the rules.
 Alexandra attracts the sultan's attention, spends a night with him, and eventually falls in love with him.
-After converting to Islam, Süleyman changes her name to Hürrem ("who brings joy to one's face").
+After converting to Islam, Süleyman changes her name to Hürrem.
 She gives birth to her first son, Mehmed, and rises to the head of the court.
 Mahidevran, mother of Süleyman's eldest son Mustafa, worries when she notices that Süleyman is not spending time with her anymore.
 A year later, Hürrem gives birth to her daughter, Mihrimah.
 Süleyman leaves for a campaign in Belgrade and kills the husband of Victoria, who later enters the harem to kill the sultan.
 Süleyman arranges the marriage of his sister, Hatice Sultan, to a vizier's son, not realizing Hatice and İbrahim are in love. İbrahim resigns as grand vizier to not cause Hatice any pain, but Süleyman orders him back and approves his marriage to Hatice.
 Leo, Hürrem's fiancé before she arrived in Istanbul, arrives in an attempt to find her.
 Hürrem learns about his presence after giving birth to her third child Selim.
 She tries to hide the truth, but İbrahim uses it as against her.
-Victoria, now renamed Sadika, becomes a trusted servant and eventually tries to assassinate Süleyman, holding a dagger to his throat.
+Victoria, now renamed Sadika, becomes a trusted servant and eventually tries to assassinate Süleyman while he visits İbrahim and Hatice.
 Because of the rivalry and developing hostility between İbrahim and Hürrem, he tries to blackmail and poison her.
-Leo saves her by eating the poisoned Turkish delight and dies.